fanglingsu/vimb/man.md

 gi
 : Set cursor to the first editable element in the page and switch to Input Mode.

+i
+: Set cursor to the last focused element in the page and switch to Input Mode.
+  If no element was focused before the first element is focused like with `gi`.

 CTRL−Z
 : Switch vimb into Pass-Through Mode.